HumanSignal/labelImg/README.md

 # LabelImg

-LabelImg is a graphical image annotation tool
+LabelImg is a graphical image annotation tool.
+The source mainly comes from [labelme](labelme.csail.mit.edu).

 It is written in Python and uses Qt for its graphical interface.